RAPIDH

 Solution

-The project expects to deliver a solution to energy optimize industrial processes, quantify benefits of integrating process industry and district heating, and incorporate sector integration with industrial processes in heating planning and district heating design.
+The project is expected to deliver a solution to optimize energy use in industrial processes, quantify the benefits of integrating the process industry and district heating, and incorporate sector integration with industrial processes into heat planning and district heating design.

-In addition, methods and tools are developed to provide better and faster technical and financial assessments from technical advisors to industrial companies, district heating companies and municipal heating planners.
+Additionally, methods and tools will be developed to provide better and faster technical and economic assessments from technical advisors to industrial companies, district heating companies, and municipal heat planners.

-The benefit of converting from fossil fuel-based industrial boilers to district heating will primarily be a reduced CO2 emission when natural gas, gas oil or other fossils are displaced.
-Until 2030, this emission reduction will vary depending on the supplier of district heating.
+The benefit of converting from fossil fuel-based industrial boilers to district heating will primarily be a reduction in CO2 emissions when natural gas, oil, or other fossil fuels are replaced.
+Up to 2030, this emissions reduction will vary depending on the district heating supplier.

-In some places, district heating is primarily based on fossil fuels, e.g. coal or natural gas, but in most cases these district heating producers are actively working to implement more environmentally friendly substitutes in their heat production
+In some areas, district heating is primarily based on fossil fuels, such as coal or natural gas, but in most cases, these district heating producers are actively working to implement more environmentally friendly alternatives in their heat production.

 Maria Kristiansen